gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 multiplexer are the values of those bits, not the carry of those bits.
 This is the reason of a few things:

-- When writing to DIV, the whole internal counter is reset, so the timer is also affected.
+- When writing to DIV, the system counter is reset to zero, so the timer is also affected.

-- When writing to DIV, if the current output is 1 and timer is enabled, as the new value after reseting DIV will be 0, the falling edge detector will detect a falling edge and TIMA will increase.
+- When writing to DIV, if the current output is 1 and timer is enabled, as the new value after reseting the system counter will be 0, the falling edge detector will detect a falling edge and TIMA will increase.

 - When writing to TAC, if the previously selected multiplexer input was 1 and the new input is 0, TIMA will increase too.
-This doesnt happen when the timer is disabled, but it also happens when disabling the timer (the same effect as writing to DIV).
+This doesn't happen when the timer is disabled, but it also happens when disabling the timer (the same effect as writing to DIV).
 The following code explains the behavior in DMG and MGB.